EU threatens tougher hate-speech rules after Facebook meeting | DW | 17.02.2020

 The European Union introduced the General Data Protection Regulation (GDPR) in 2018 to give people more control over their privacy settings.

-Under the GDPR, regulators can fine companies up to €20 million, or 4% of global turnover, whichever is higher, for any breaches.
+Under the GDPR, regulators can fine companies up to €20 million ($21.67 million), or 4% of global turnover, whichever is higher, for any breaches.

 Read more: Munich Security Conference: Social media giants put fair elections under threat